jzavorohina/Censure/README.md

-# CENSURE CLASS
+# CENSURE class
 Dirty words - filter.
-Filter out vulgar, obscene, profane words in Russian/English texts.
+A PHP class to filter out dirty, vulgar, obscene, profane words in russian or english texts.

 ### Key features:
  - Find profanity (in Russian and English texts) and hide it with *** symbols.